BeermotorWB/fomod/docs/index.md

-# FOMOD
+# The FOMOD Standard

-A game-agnostic mod installer format.
+*FOMOD* is game-agnostic format for mod installers, written in xml.

+This documentation contains both the tutorial, for beginners, with the most widely used options, and a collection of conventions and standards to make some specifics clearer for both *FOMOD* authors and installer authors.